adslbarxatov/Randomaze/README.md

-# Randomaze v 3.8.5
+# Randomaze v 4.0

 ES: Randomaze – The maps generator

 #

-**ES: Randomaze** is the maps generator for the sub-mod with the same name.
+**ES: Randomaze** is the maps generator for the stand-alone mod with the same name.
-It is the child project of the [ESHQ mod](https://moddb.com/mods/eshq) for Half-Life part 1.
+It was the child project of the [ESHQ mod](https://moddb.com/mods/eshq) for Half-Life part 1.

-Modification uses its own fork of [Xash3d engine](https://github.com/adslbarxatov/xash3d-for-ESHQ).
-This tool will be started by the engine automatically, every time it will need a new map.
+This tool will be started by the game engine automatically, every time it will need a new map
-It may be started directly: after building of the map it will start the game.

 &nbsp;